bonobo-ai/policies/privacy-policy.md

 ### 4. Payment Information
 - **What**: Purchase transactions and subscription status
-- **How**: Processed through RevenueCat, Apple App Store, and Google Play Store
+- **How**: Processed through our payment service provider and the respective app stores (Apple App Store or Google Play Store)
 - **What We Store**:
   - Purchase entitlements (what features you've unlocked)
   - Transaction IDs (for verification only)